Committee (2nd Day)

 The provision provides an important safeguard for circumstances in which a site might form part of an investigation.
 The Government and the regulator will agree arrangements for how the deconfliction process will take place.
 This is an important step towards ensuring that the regulatory regime functions in a successful way and giving the regulator a framework in which to succeed.

 Amendment 66 tabled in the name of the noble Lord, Lord Paddick, and other noble Lords brings forward blocking by court order.
 We recognise that providing the regulator with the power to direct internet service providers to block content is a serious step, but the conflicting views of noble Lords in the debate show that this is a difficult area to get right.
 We have always been clear that we want to build an effective regime.
 This is fundamentally different content to regimes where court orders are used.
 As I have said, and the noble Baroness, Lady Jones, agreed, we envisage that the regulator will need to use this power only sparingly.
-However, the cost and process of the court order procedure would place undue burden on the system We know that the court order process for copyright, for example, is not without issues, and unlike copyright where the individual is seeking a court order, in this case there is a regulator with expertise in classification.
+However, the cost and process of the court order procedure would place an undue burden on the system We know that the court order process for copyright, for example, is not without issues, and unlike copyright where the individual is seeking a court order, in this case there is a regulator with expertise in classification.

 It is important to note that our regime is about encouraging compliance by the industry.
 Giving the regulator the power to direct internet service providers is the proportionate and right approach to ensuring that children are not inadvertently exposed to harmful pornographic material.
 With that explanation, I hope that the noble Baroness will withdraw her amendment.